rabelhmd/iDine/README.md

 # iDine
-A project to learn swift ui
+A project to learn swift ui inspired by https://www.hackingwithswift.com/about

 ### Menu List View